Image

 Resources for community partners

-If you are looking to help share nutrition education and food access information with clients, look at the following resources.
+If you are looking to share nutrition education and food access information with the community, look at the following resources.

-Vermont Nutrition Education Committee (VNEC): SNAP-Ed is one of many resources to help Vermonters find, prepare, eat and store healthy, nutritious food.
+Vermont Nutrition Education Committee (VNEC): This committee, faciliated by Vermont's SNAP-Ed program, is one of many resources to help Vermonters find, prepare, eat, and store healthy, nutritious food.
 Representatives from many of the programs listed above meet, as VNEC, a few times per year to share program updates and look for opportunities to collaborate.
-Contact Suzanne Kelley at [email protected] for more information about his group.
-We welcome new members!
+Contact Stephanie Bergen at [email protected] for more information about his group.
+New members are welcome!

-Food and Nutrition Resources for Vermont Families: This cheat sheet provides a high-level overview of food access programs offered across the state, including eligibility information and how to sign up.
+Food and Nutrition Resources for Vermont Families: This resource provides a high-level overview of food access programs offered across the state, including eligibility information and how to sign up.

-Hunger Councils: Led by Hunger Free Vermont, ten regional Hunger Councils are committed to learning about hunger and improving community and household food security.
-The Hunger Councils coordinate efforts and build strong nutrition safety nets at the community and statewide levels.
+Food Security Networks of Vermont: Led by Hunger Free Vermont, ten regional networks are committed to learning about hunger and improving community and household food security.
+The networks coordinate efforts and build strong nutrition safety nets at the community and statewide levels.

-Food Security in Vermont: Roadmap to 2035: Led by Vermont Sustainable Jobs Fund, this comprehensive roadmap guides the vision that all Vermonters will be food secure by 2035.
+Food Security in Vermont: Roadmap to 2035: Developed by Vermont Sustainable Jobs Fund, this comprehensive roadmap guides the vision that all Vermonters will be food secure by 2035.

 Local Planning for Food Access: This toolkit provides information to enhance food access through municipal and regional plans.